Discover Quebec : Environment

 A new generation of environmental activists

-One of Trudeau's biggest missteps, according to environmentalists, was to nationalize the Trans Mountain pipeline , in order to continue exploiting Alberta's tar sands, one of the world's most polluting oils.
-No matter how hard he tries to reduce the country's emissions, this pro-oil policy sticks in the craw of anyone with an environmental conscience.
-Quebec, on the other hand, is doing a little better.
-Not only has the province succeeded in having a pipeline project, Énergie-Est, which was to bring oil from Western Canada to the Atlantic coast, cancelled, but it has also announced, in 2021, that it will put a stop to all oil and gas exploration projects on its territory.
+One of Trudeau's biggest missteps, according to environmentalists, was to nationalize the Trans Mountain pipeline, in order to continue exploiting Alberta's tar sands, one of the world's most polluting oils.
+No matter how hard he tries to reduce the country's emissions, this pro-oil policy sticks in the craw of anyone with an ecological sensibility.
+Quebec, on the other hand, is faring a little better.
+Not only has the province succeeded in cancelling a pipeline project, Énergie-Est, designed to bring oil from Western Canada to the Atlantic coast, but it has also announced, in 2021, that it will put a stop to all oil and gas exploration projects on its territory.
 It has to be said that citizens are increasingly sensitive to these issues.
 In Quebec, more than 300 municipalities, representing nearly 74% of the population, have declared a "climate emergency", pledging to accelerate their ecological transition.
-In the spring of 2019, 150,000 Quebec students demonstrated to demand climate action, in the wake of the appeal launched by Swedish activist Greta Thunberg. Équiterre is one of the most influential associations to follow for information and/or commitment on these issues, with around 130,000 supporters and 25,000 members.
+In the spring of 2019, 150,000 Quebec students demonstrated to demand climate action, in the wake of the appeal launched by Swedish activist Greta Thunberg. Équiterre is one of the most influential associations to follow for information and/or commitment on these issues, with around 130,000 supporters and almost 22,000 donor members.
 The David Suzuki Foundation, a key Canada-wide association, helps preserve biodiversity and the rights of indigenous peoples.
-Finally, Greenpeace Canada, an association that needs no introduction, is also well established.
+Last but not least, Greenpeace Canada is also well established.

 Public transport to be improved

 Per capita emissions in Canada are four times higher than in France.
-This is due not only to hydrocarbon production, but also to transportation, which is responsible for a quarter of the country's emissions.
+This is due not only to the exploitation of hydrocarbons, but also to transportation, which is responsible for a quarter of the country's emissions.
 Unfortunately, the car is still the most efficient way to cross the great distances of Quebec, as buses and trains are too infrequent and do not serve all the province's communities.
-However, both at federal and provincial level, investments are being made to improve infrastructure and public transport.
-For example, the Réseau express métropolitain (REM), a new light-rail transit system, will be built in Greater Montreal by 2027 (a phase 2 in the east of the city is currently under discussion).
-Montreal's mayor is working hard to bring the project for a new metro line, "the pink line", to fruition, but for the moment it's on hold.
-A tramway project is also planned for Quebec City, with completion scheduled for 2029.
-In addition, Canadians can now take advantage of incentives to purchase electric vehicles.
+However, at both federal and provincial levels, investments are being made to improve infrastructure and public transport.
+For example, the Réseau express métropolitain (REM), a new light rail transit system, is gradually being built in Greater Montreal (the first line was inaugurated in summer 2023).
+For her part, the Mayor of Montreal is working hard to bring to fruition the project for a new metro line, the "pink line", but for the moment it's on hold.
+Quebec City is also planning a mass transit project, including a tramway, and phase 1 has been given the go-ahead for summer 2024.

 National parks: wild and harmonious spaces